ASALOGAN/November-Daily-Coding-Challenges/README.md

 │   ├── problem-1.md           # Description of the Middle of the Linked List problem
-│   ├── solution-1.js          # Solution to the Middle of the Linked List problem (in JavaScript) │   ├── solution-1.py          # Solution to the Middle of the Linked List problem (in Python) ├── README.md
+│   ├── solution-1.js          # Solution to the Middle of the Linked List problem (in JavaScript) │   ├── solution-1.py          # Solution to the Middle of the Linked List problem (in Python) ├── Day 24 12-11-24
+│   ├── problem-1.md           # Description of the Move Zeroes problem
+│   ├── solution-1.js          # Solution to the Move Zeroes problem (in JavaScript)
+│   ├── solution-1.py          # Solution to the Move Zeroes problem (in Python)
+│   ├── notes.md               # Notes and explanation of the approach and learnings
+├── README.md
 ```